unode/deep-learning-intro/_episodes/04-networks-are-like-onions.md

 ![Output of plotting sample](../fig/04_cifar10.png)

 ## Convolutional layers
-In the previous episodes, we used 'fully connected layers' , that connected all input values to all hidden nodes.
+In the previous episodes, we used 'fully connected layers' , that connected all input values of a layer to all outputs of a layer.
 This results in many connections, and thus weights to be learned, in the network.
-Note that our input dimension is now quite high (even with small pictures), we have:
+Note that our input dimension is now quite high (even with small pictures of `32x32` pixels), we have:

 ~~~